dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     ```

 The pattern type schema for logical-or, null-check, constant, and relational
-patterns is not defined, because logical-or patterns are only allowed in
+patterns is not defined, because those patterns are only allowed in refutable
-refutable contexts, and the pattern type schema is only used in irrefutable
+contexts, and the pattern type schema is only used in irrefutable contexts.
-contexts.

 #### Type checking and pattern required type